seneca/nue/packages/nuejs.org/blog/tailwind-vs-semantic-css/index.md

   caption: Creating a new design by extending a semantic base design

 Theming is a powerful concept in CSS.
-You can alter your design by swapping parts of your CSS with another one or overriding a [base version](/@base/).
+You can alter your design by swapping parts of your CSS with another one or overriding a [base version](/@base/)<!--TODO: fix-->.
 Theming is impossible with Tailwind because the design is tightly coupled to the markup.
 If you want a new design, you must edit your markup and override your earlier work.

 ## Rendering speed